Growing Altitude: 1,700 – 1,800 meters

 Grades of Kenya Coffee

 The grades of Kenya coffee beans include Kenya E (Elephant Bean), Kenya PB (Peaberry), Kenya AA, Kenya AB, Kenya C, Kenya TT, Kenya T, and Kenya MH/ML.
+The bulk of specialty coffee sold by importers is Kenya’s AA grade, but AB and T are also imported.
 See Kenya Coffee Grading for more information on each of these grades.